rizwan171/trello-clone/docs/Testing Information.md

 #### Checking objects or variables are a value we expect, equal, or have the right length etc.

-- To check an object, variable, or element's proprty is what we expect, use the `expect` method with the appropriate Jest matchers e.g.
+- To check an object, variable, or element's proprty is what we expect, use the `expect` method with the appropriate Jest/React Testing Library matchers e.g.

 ```javascript
 it("should do something", () => {